 While working with an underperforming employee, the improvement process is continuous.
 You need to prepare a roadmap with a steady development plan.

-Celebrating small wins and recognition plays a crucial in the improvement process.
+Celebrating small wins and recognition is crucial to the improvement process.
 Focussing on the result will lead to enormous stress on the employee.
 This will spoil the entire process.

 4. Using the one-size-fits-all approach

 Different employees have different mindsets.
-You cannot expect your employees to respond to changes in the same way.
+You cannot expect your employees to respond to changes similarly.
 Organize the resources in your workplace.
 This will help your employees to be productive.
 They will also be able to overcome their differences and work together.

 Employees face difficulty when they are not given space.
 They lose morale and fall to the verge of giving up.